jdgregson/o365utils/README.md

 -any user, inside or outside of your company, including emails in other users' -inboxes and sent folders (including replys and CC's), junk folders, or deleted -items folders.
-This script has the power to remove every single email that has -ever been sent in your Office 365 tenant. -
+This script has the power to remove every single email that has -ever been sent or received in your Office 365 tenant. -
 ```

 ## Requirements